Tutoriel & patron | Sac banane en cuir - 2 tailles

 9. Sew the bottom of the fanny pack

-For the bottom of the pocket, start by sewing the two pieces of leather together (leave the fabric lining aside for the moment) .
-For this step to be done "without difficulty", it is important not to have sewn the sides all the way to the end in step 5.
+For the bottom of the pouch, start by sewing the two pieces of leather together (leave the fabric lining aside for now) .
+To make this step "smooth", it is important not to have sewn the sides all the way in step 5.

 banana end seam